You are listening to the Sean Hannity Radio Show Podcast.

 So, you know, we both are monitoring ISIS movements in that whole area.

-You know, if tomorrow ISIS, God forbid, took over Egypt.
+You know, if tomorrow, ISIS, God forbid, took over Egypt, you know what happens next?

 These are global issues.

-And the Muslim Brotherhood, if you read their literature, which we do, you find that they talk about um recovering lost Islamic territories like Spain, which they call Andalus, or the southern parts of Italy.
+And the Muslim Brotherhood, if you read their literature, which we do, you find that they talk about recovering lost Islamic territories like Spain, which they call Andalus, or the southern parts of Italy.

-His name is Sheikh Yusuf Cardawi.
+His name is Sheikh Yusuf Kardowi.

 And I've seen his quotes.

-He talks about we will conquer Rome.
+He talks about, we will conquer Rome.

 We will conquer the Vatican.